 To make use of the PPA, I prepared the following instructions:

 The choice between stable software and the “bleeding edge”:

 When using my package archives, you can choose either for using stable or the current development state, as known as “bleeding edge”.
 These packages are built daily and are based on the current codebase, which is hosted in the “master” branches of the following repositories:

 The stable PPA is using the code, which has been tagged for the latest release version of Cura.
 This state of the code is also used at Ultimaker to build their own software distributions, like the Windows Installer and the AppImage for Linux.
 So if you are a developer and would like to fix issues or add new features, you probably would like to take a look at the master PPA.
 BUT for everyone else I won’t recommend the master PPA, because Cura might not work for a certain amount of time, your personal profiles and other settings could get lost.
 On the other hand, if you are using the stable PPA, you can expect most of the support for your problems.
 As Ultimaker releases its software also based on their tags.
 Using this PPA is only another flavour of publishing software.
 Only minor or no patches are applied!

 In short: The stable PPA is recommended for end-users!

 If you have trouble with your installation always feel free to report your issues to me.
 Maintaining and any other work on the PPA is non-profit work.
 Therefore be patient in getting a reply or getting the problem fixed even.
-Anything you need to know about how to report issues, can be found on a separate page about technical details and getting support.
-It is also recommended to take a look onto the troubleshooting page.
+Anything you need to know about how to report issues can be found on a separate page about general info and support.
+It is also recommended to take a look at the troubleshooting page.
 Most of the general problems are listed there and some general questions are answered there, too!